Saturday, November 11, 2023

 Sweet Cream Ice Cream

-When I moved to the country and bound myself to a 40-minute drive to the food store, I resolved that I would make all my own ice cream and all my own bread, and since 2015 years I have done just that.
-There are lots of great books about ice cream, but there are four I prize in my library and recommend to anyone who wants to go on this journey.
+When I moved to the country and bound myself to a 40-minute drive to the food store, I resolved that I would make all my own ice cream and all my own bread—and since 2015, I have done just that.
+There are lots of great books about ice cream, but four stand out in my library and are the ones I always recommend to anyone who wants to go on this journey.

-Jeni developed her technique for making ice cream using cream cheese as the stabilizer and generously wrote two books letting us in on her method, uniquely practical for the home cook.
-I use Jeni's method all the time, most often making the Sweet Cream Ice Cream in Jeni's Splendid Ice Cream Desserts.
-There is always a pint of this in my freezer.
+Jeni developed her technique using cream cheese as the stabilizer and generously wrote two books sharing her method—uniquely practical for the home cook.
+I use Jeni’s method all the time, most often making the Sweet Cream Ice Cream from Jeni’s Splendid Ice Cream Desserts.
+There’s always a pint of this in my freezer.

-You may be lucky enough to live in a place where Jeni has a Scoop Shop, or you may be able to get her delicious ice cream at your local store, or you can order it here.
-If you have any issues tolerating milk or have guests who don't eat dairy products coming over, I highly recommend her Lemon Bar, which is so delicious you will be eating spoonfuls out of the freezer whether you have an issue with lactose or not.
+You may be lucky enough to live near a Jeni’s Scoop Shop, or you may be able to buy her delicious ice cream at your local store—or you can order it online.
+If you (or a guest) don’t eat dairy, I highly recommend her Lemon Bar flavor, which is so good you’ll find yourself eating spoonfuls from the freezer whether you're lactose-intolerant or not.

-The third book I found, which includes a shout-out to Jeni, is Hello, My Name is Ice Cream by Dana Cree.
-No matter what books or recipes you decide to use for making ice cream, this book will be an excellent addition to your library.
-It explains the science of ice cream in basic understandable language.
-It is endlessly usable, thorough, and interesting.
+The third book I treasure—one that includes a nod to Jeni—is Hello, My Name is Ice Cream by Dana Cree.
+No matter what recipe or method you use, this book makes an excellent addition to your library.
+It explains the science of ice cream in straightforward, accessible language and is endlessly usable, thorough, and fascinating.
+(I gave this book to my nephew, who made the Donuts Ice Cream and said it's the best ice cream he's ever made!)

 Sweet Cream Ice Cream